Leveraging the promise of technology to advance inclusive, equitable and sustainable growth

 Insights

-In the second part of our 6-part series on Tech Governance in Southeast Asia, Beltsazar Arya Krisetya, Researcher at the Department of Politics and Social Change, Centre for Strategic and International Studies, provides an overview of Indonesia’s tech governance landscape for the first half of 2024.
+In the fifth part of our 6-part series on Tech Governance in Southeast Asia, Farlina Said, Fellow in the Cyber and Technology Policy Programme at the Institute of Strategic and International Studies (ISIS) Malaysia, and Ariane Yasmin, an independent analyst and research consultant, examine Malaysia’s tech governance landscape in the first half of 2024.

-This article is also available in Bahasa Indonesia, click here to read.
+This article is also available in Bahasa Melayu, click here to read.

 Our Reports